-Before you head out to the nearest LTO branch, take note of these LTO fees first.
+So before you head out to the nearest LTO branch, take note of the fees below.

-How Much are LTO Car Registration Fees in the Philippines?
+LTO Fees for Car Registration in the Philippines

 📌 Motor Vehicle User’s Charge (MVUC)

-When you register your car, the motor vehicle user’s charge is one of the LTO fees you're required to pay.
-The MVUC is also called the road user tax.
+When you register your car, the motor vehicle user’s charge (MVUC)—also called the road user's tax—is one of the LTO fees you're required to pay.

-A component of the Philippine government's tax reform program under Republic Act 8794,[1] the MVUC collected from vehicle owners in the Philippines is used for financing the maintenance of national and provincial roads, as well as addressing air pollution from vehicles.
+A component of the Philippine government's tax reform program under Republic Act 8794,[1] the MVUC collected from vehicle owners in the Philippines is used to finance the maintenance of national and provincial roads, as well as address air pollution from vehicles.

-MUVC Fee for LTO Car Registration Renewal in 2023
+MUVC Fees for LTO Car Registration Renewal in 2024

-Here are the MVUC fees as of 2023 for private cars in the Philippines.
-For starters, the motorcycle registration fee is ₱240 (₱300 if it has a sidecar).
+Here are the MVUC fees[2] as of 2024 for private cars in the Philippines.
+To start with, the motorcycle registration fee is ₱240 (₱300 if it has a sidecar).

 Vehicle Type | Gross Weight | MVUC |